2017-2018 LCAP Stakeholder Engagement

 2017-2018 Winter School Survey

-The 2017-2018 Winter School Survey are responses gathered from students, parents and staff of San Juan Unified School District regarding topics such as: high expectations/caring relationships, meaninigful participation, safety, school culture, learning strategies, growth mindset, engagement, college and career, school decision making, translation and parent involvement.
-Below are the results from this survey, which have been organized by overall district wide results, school type and density.
+The 2017-2018 winter school survey are responses gathered from students, parents and staff of San Juan Unified School District regarding topics such as: high expectations/caring relationships, meaningful participation, safety, school culture, learning strategies, growth mindset, engagement, college and career, school decision making, translation and parent involvement.
+Below are the results from this survey, which have been organized by overall districtwide results, school type and density.
 School type is defined by whether a schools were considered elementary, middle or high schools.
-Density is categorized as either high, midium or low density (referring to the percentage of unduplicated students).
+Density is categorized as either high, medium or low (referring to the percentage of unduplicated students).

 Schools were asked to share input from their staff, parents, students and community members on what their school was already doing to support Goal 1 (Improve and support student learning to close achievement gaps and ensure all students graduate college and career ready) and Goal 2 (Foster respectful, collaborative and reflective school and district cultures that ensure academic and social/emotional well-being for each student) and what more we could do or do differently to support students with these goals?